vkkis93/serverless-step-functions-offline/README.md

 # serverless-step-offline

-# IMPORTANT: This plugin works only with runtime *node.js* and only with callback.
-With context object does not work
+# IMPORTANT: This plugin works only with runtime *node.js* and only with callback.It does not work with context object.

 # Install
 using npm: